pinootto/fortune-server-rs/README.md

 This is a web service (APIs) that provides text messages taken from a UNIX "fortune" database (file).

+For each request the service replies with a new message taken randomly from the fortune files.

 ## Demo

 This demo uses a couple of fortune files that contain English words with their definition, synonyms and example

 [long version](https://gioyingtec.com/fortune/english)

 [short version](https://gioyingtec.com/fortune/english?size=Short)

 ## Plan